magejosh/7D2D_v1_mods/mjPlays_ToolTimeMag/README.md

 ## Changelog

+**1.0.0.3**
+- Fixed a couple wrong name keys in buffs that called them sprained arms and used the critical icon.
+- Fixed wrong tags on the perk points where the sledgehammer bonus harvest was applying to all tools instead of just the sledgehammer.
+- Added a fix to remove the sledgehammer harvest buff when you change items in hand, so it won't linger any longer like before.
+This was causing it to persist past when it should have and allow compounding interested when combined with other harvest tool perks.

 **1.0.0.2**
 - Adjusted Block Damage bonus for tools, as well as Harvest Bonus for tools.
 Read adjusted to mean reduced.
 This is as per user requests on Nexus.
 I can always reset them in my overhaul so no need to keep the vanilla friendly modlet version the same.
 - Removed XP gain from reading the books, so they can maintain their ability to read and then share with friends.